anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 Hardware Infrastructure Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The HW Infrastructure Manager shall at least support equipment management for all managed physical hardware resources of
+The Hardware Infrastructure Manager shall at least support equipment management for all managed physical hardware resources of
 the Cloud Infrastructure.

 In most deployments the Hardware Infrastructure Manager should also be the HW Infrastructure Layer provisioning manager